 A crucial step is the assignment of stellar spectra from the library to the points describing the isochrones.
-Since the available stellar parameters $T{eff}$ and log(g) in the library often do not match those required by the isochrones, GALEV has to interpolate between them in both $T{eff}$ and log(g).
-For a given combination of $T{eff}$ and log(g) this is done as follows:
+Since the available stellar parameters T{eff} and log(g) in the library often do not match those required by the isochrones, GALEV has to interpolate between them in both T{eff} and log(g).
+For a given combination of T{eff} and log(g) this is done as follows:

-- 1. Find up to four spectra bracketing the required values in both $T{eff}$ and log(g). - 2.
-Interpolate the spectra to the required value of $T{eff}$ in each pair of lower (upper) values of log(g), yielding two new interpolated spectra with the correct $T{eff}$ and different log(g).
+- 1. Find up to four spectra bracketing the required values in both T{eff} and log(g). - 2.
+Interpolate the spectra to the required value of T{eff} in each pair of lower (upper) values of log(g), yielding two new interpolated spectra with the correct T{eff} and different log(g).
 An important factor during this interpolation is the weighting of the spectra with each star's luminosity given by the isochrone.
-We choose to use the integrated luminosity in the Johnson-V or Bessell-H-band, depending on the temperature of the star given by $T{eff}$ .
-The original approach to normalize all stars in the V-band turned out to be insufficient for cool giants with only little flux in the optical.
-A "cool giant" in this context is defined by $T{eff} \leq 3500 \, \text{K}$ and $log(g) \leq 3.5$ . - 3.
-The spectrum for the required value of log(g) is then obtained by interpolation between the two spectra with the right $T{eff}$ , again weighting with each star's respective luminosity.
+We choose to use the integrated luminosity in the Johnson-V or Bessell-H-band, depending on the temperature of the star given by T{eff} .
+The original approach to normalise all stars in the V-band turned out to be insufficient for cool giants with only little flux in the optical.
+A "cool giant" in this context is defined by $T{eff} \leq 3500$ K and log(g) ≤ 3.5 . - 3.
+The spectrum for the required value of log(g) is then obtained by interpolation between the two spectra with the right T{eff} , again weighting with each star's respective luminosity.

-For the very hot stars ( $T{eff} > 50\,000\,K$ ), the BaSeL stellar library does not provide spectra.
+For the very hot stars ($T{eff} > 50\,000$ K), the BaSeL stellar library does not provide spectra.
 In those cases we extend the spectral library by approximating the missing stellar spectra with black-body spectra of the requested temperatures.
-The validity of this approximation for wavelengths longwards of $\lambda \approx 230$ is supported by only minor differences between pure black-body and true spectra from both observations (Gauba et al., 2001) and modelling (Rauch, 2003) of very hot central stars of planetary nebulae.
+The validity of this approximation for wave-lengths long-wards of $\lambda \approx 230$ Å is supported by only minor differences between pure black-body and true spectra from both observations (Gauba et al., 2001) and modelling (Rauch, 2003) of very hot central stars of planetary nebulae.

-In a final step, all isochrone spectra are normalized to a distance of 10 pc, and are given in units of erg s-1 cm-2 -1.
+In a final step, all isochrone spectra are normalised to a distance of 10 pc, and are given in units of erg s-1 cm-2Å-1.